toluwalojurotimiayeni/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A function that draws a straight line in the terminal
+A function that draws a diagonal line on the terminal